 Storing Suggestions

-Helpful Tips
+Helpful Tips For Methi Thepla

 Frequently Asked Questions

-My mom always makes thin Thepla, which is how I like them.
+My mom always makes thin Thepla, which is how I like it.
 If we roll them thinner, they will be softer and quicker to cook.
 I roll the Thepla as thin as I roll chapati.
 So try to roll them thinner for the best results.

-For vegan Methi Thepla, simply skip the yogurt and instead make the dough using only water.
+For vegan Methi Thepla, skip the yogurt and instead make the dough using only water.
 And roast the Thepla with the oil of your choice.

 More Indian Flatbread